Skip to content

 The “phantom third conductor” problem in real installations

-At DC, “ground” is usually a simple idea: a reference node and a safety return path.
+At DC, “ground” is usually a simple idea: a reference node, a safety bond, and a path for fault current or static charge.

 At HF, “ground” is not a magic sink where RF disappears.
-RF currents still must complete a loop, and the loop they choose depends on impedance (including inductance and capacitance)... not on whether something measures 0 Ω on a multimeter.
+RF currents still must complete a loop, and the loop they choose depends on impedance at the operating frequency.
+That impedance includes inductance, capacitance, conductor geometry, cable length, bonding layout, nearby structures, and the surrounding environment.

 So when someone says “my coax is grounded,” the right follow-up is:

-Grounded how... at DC only, or as a genuinely low-impedance path at the operating frequency?
+Grounded how... at DC only, or as a genuinely low-impedance RF path at the operating frequency?

 Quick reality check:

-If your fix is “add more ground,” but your symptoms are hot coax, RF in the shack, unpredictable tuning, or RFI... you’re almost always dealing with common-mode current, not a lack of DC bonding.
+If your fix is “add more ground,” but your symptoms are hot coax, RF in the shack, unpredictable tuning, receive noise, or RFI... you are almost always dealing with common-mode current: current that is not canceled by the intended coaxial transmission-line mode and has escaped onto another path.

-Whether the shield is DC bonded to a ground rod, station chassis, or an entrance panel does not change coax geometry or characteristic impedance.
-The intended HF energy is already “contained” by the coax structure.
+Whether the shield is DC bonded to a ground rod, station chassis, or an entrance panel does not change the coax geometry or its characteristic impedance.
+The intended HF energy is already contained by the coax structure.
+Earth is not required for the wanted coaxial mode to work.

-Two conductors can be DC shorted and still be effectively RF open (or vice versa), because transmission lines transform impedances with length and frequency.
+Two conductors can be DC shorted and still be effectively high impedance at RF, because transmission lines transform impedances with length and frequency.

 Even a “short” ground strap has inductance, and inductive reactance rises with frequency: